huskylang/huskylang.github.io/_mainpages/about.md

 ---

-We are trying to create a programming language which would be functional and aimed for writing web applications
+We are trying to create a programming language which would be functional and purely suitable for writing web applications